neoxic/lua-mongo/doc/bson.md

 ### bson:value([handler])
 Converts `bson` into a Lua value and returns it.
 If `handler` is provided, it is called for every nested document.
-Its returned value is then used to replace the original value.
+The result of the call is then used to replace the original value.

 ```Lua
 local bson = mongo.BSON { a = { 1, 2 }, b = 3 }